klamoureux386/ConditionPredictor/README.md

     5. If you see: `PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target` in the .NET Aspire Java logs at all, that means something went wrong during the above!
     6. Download the latest version of Maven.
     7. Navigate to the CTakesJava directory.
     8. Clone the Apache cTAKES [fork] (https://github.com/klamoureux386/cdss-ctakes) into the CTakesJava folder of your machine.
+NOTE: Any cTAKES customization should be done against this repository.
     9. Run the setup for cTAKES (currently just `mvn clean compile` and `mvn clean compile package`).
 Make sure you [download](https://sourceforge.net/projects/ctakesresources/files/sno_rx_16ab.zip/download) the default fast lookup dictionary and unzip it in your `resources/org/apache/ctakes/dictionary/lookup/fast` directory.
     10. Afterward, take the compiled ctakes-distribution target folder (*cTakesJava/ctakes/ctakes-distribution/target*) and move the `apache-ctakes-#.#.#.-bin.zip` file outward to the same directory as the parent ctakes folder.
     11. Unzip the bin .zip, rename the output folder to `ctakes-7.0.0-compiled`